danielharrell/open-eyes-lect-2017-18/Open.md

 energy of an action, but always to be scholarly and uninspired, ambitious and timid, scrupulous and dim-sighted.

+The subject of this passage, of course, is Dorothea's first husband.
+And Eliot addresses the reader directly, evidently to persuade us, if not to love Edward Causabon, at least to acknowledge him, and come to know him, then, as self rather than other, just as Dorothea must learn to do.
+And we might still consider this a form of self-transcendence, or openness, in this case from reader to character; as Eliot gives us a point of view on Causabon to make him pitiable rather than contemptible.
+Or again, a center from which he can be regarded as self rather than other.

+But the passage itself describes what seems a second form of self-transcendence, where the self *is* transcended.
+Or we might call it self-consummation.
+For enjoyment, on this account, is a liberation from the self in need.
+But what remains, in deliverance, is not the self fulfilled, or even a self at all; but only the fulfillment itself, as if the self in need were needless, once the need is filled.
+And Eliot offers this exalted description of enjoyment not to make *it* look exceptional, but rather to make the man incapable of it look exceptional.

+We are taught otherwise.

+distinguish jo: Eliot is careful, it seems, to describe it is rather as if fulfillment the a self, but instead the not, it seems, to be delivered to the selfa satisfied self, or even a joyful self, but rather, and precisely, into what the selfFor what else to make of a liberation from self where we are possessed by what we behold, or where our consciousness isAnd this is one that moves not from self to self, but instead from self to  But this is not the only form of self-transcendence to provide us this point of view, Eliot has to describe whatk
+In other words, this passage can be read as Eliot's attempt to open us to a character, as readers, enlarge the reader's horizon of self enough to make us *open* to ake us open to another by enlarging our horizon of self enough so aAnd we might still consider this a form of openness, self-transcendence, from self to self, Yet if we take this to support the meaning of self-transcendence we inferred from the previous passages o this extent, the meaning of self-transcendence implied in this passage is no different from in the previous ones. .

+, And later in the novel, we learn just how pitiable this center of self is, in a passage from narrator to reader where Eliot now challenges us, if not to love Causabon, at least to acknowledge him, which means coming to know him as self rather than other; (perhaps put below) and perhaps to confirm that being open to Causabon, or to anyone, or anything, means making it one's own, bringing it within the compass of the self, and showing that our selfhood indeed encloses us in openness:

 But I quote this passage for an ambiguity about it.
 If we read it as I just did---an account, in effect,